rajanil/riboHMM/README.md

 ## Learning the model

-To learn the model parameters, you will need to execute `learn_model.py`.
+To learn the model parameters, you will need to use `learn_model.py`.

 To see command-line options that need to be passed to this script, you can do the following: